bxparks/rpn83p/docs/USER_GUIDE.md

 ## Advanced Modules

-Each module below is a collection of related functions that are related to each other in some consistent way.
+Each module below is a collection of functions and features that are related in some consistent way.
 The modules can interact with other parts of the RPN83P application through the RPN stack or storage registers.
 But for the most part, they are self-contained.
 Each module is large enough that its documentation was extracted into a separate document for ease of maintenance.

 ### BASE Functions